 I love my work.
 I love to teach this to others and they also love to demonstrate these same effects.

-Please don't wait for an injury before seeking out a Muscle Tuner™ Specialist.
-I highly recommend you receive some Muscle Tuning™ from time to time before you work out (or shovel that last dump of snow).
+Do not wait for an injury before seeking out a Muscle Tuner™ Specialist.
+We highly recommend you receive some Muscle Tuning™ from time to time before you work out (or shovel that last dump of snow).
 It can balance the force of opposing muscles so that you minimize the risk of injury.

 Be Strong.
 Be Confident.
 Be Tuned!